-If you or a loved one have suffered because a doctor failed to diagnose or treat a concussion injury correctly, you could be entitled to compensation for medical negligence.
+If you or a loved one have suffered because a doctor failed to diagnose or treat a mild concussion or more severe concussion correctly, you could be entitled to compensation for medical negligence.
 These claims can be fairly complex so we would suggest discussing your options with one of our specialist advisors.

 How much compensation for a concussion injury?

 It’s important to assess the impact of your injuries before filing a concussion compensation claim with the defendant.
 If you work with one of our personal injury lawyers, they will assess how you’ve been affected physically and mentally (general damages) and any financial impact (special damages).
 If your claim is successful, your solicitor could secure damages to cover:

 - The pain and suffering the concussion has caused.

 - Any psychological impact caused by your concussion including distress, anxiety, depression, or PTSD – See our psychological injury claims and PTSD claims pages.

 - Loss of income if your concussion stopped you from working.

 - Any impact your concussion injury had on your family, your hobbies or your social life.

 - The cost of replacing any personal property damaged at the time of the accident.

 - Care costs to cover the time someone else spent supporting you while you were injured.